tayganr/purviewlab/modules/module11.md

     A ) True
     B ) False

-<div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>
+<div align="right"><a href="#module-11---self-hosted-integration-runtime">↥ back to top</a></div>

 ## :tada: Summary

-In this module, you learned how to get started with the Azure Purview REST API.
+In this module, you learned how to install the self-hosted integration runtime to your virtual machine network and get it connected up to Azure Purview.
+If you'd like get started with the Azure Purview REST API.
 To learn more about the Azure Purview REST API, check out the [Swagger documentation](https://github.com/Azure/Purview-Samples/raw/master/rest-api/PurviewCatalogAPISwagger.zip).